ChrisLeon7/data-analytics-power-bi-report918/README.md

 All data was then transformed to ensure consistency on Power BI, ensuring data is clean to work with.

 A data model was created to understand data better.
 A date table was created for reference, which was then used to create relationships with other data.

+## Customer Report

+To provide a comprehensive overview of all customers, a report was created.
+This report includes customers per country, product category, overall revenue, as well asthe top 20, and top 3 customers per revenue.
+An additional slicer was added to identify specific dates.